 In American politics, we have a history of going after secrets and scandals and sometimes we really pull it off (Monica Lewinsky!) and sometimes we fall a little short (Stormy, can you hear me?).
 We like the rapid descent and the reveal of all human vices.
 Greed – currently a major theme in our White House, but barely a secret and only a scandal for non-Republicans – as well as its sidekick, corruption.
 Greed and corruption are fun to watch from our imaginary high ground, when the wheels come off and the non-disclosure agreements are torn up, but we save our deepest excitement for sex.

 We love the movie stars who not only cheat but cheat so widely, or so baldly, or so stupidly, that even those of us who have flirted a little bit more than we should can shake our hair back and think, I wouldn’t do/put up with that (looking at you, Ben Affleck, Brad Pitt, Charlie Sheen – a man who offers a complete amusement park of schadenfreude).
 We attentively followed Anthony Weiner, whose great error in judgement was a wild, unfathomable self-righteousness despite having sexted pictures of his private parts to young women, who did not ask him to.
 When Governor Sanford of South Carolina ditched work to spend time with his mistress (foreign, another fillip), his staff said that he was ‘hiking the Appalachian Trail’, which became a hilarious euphemism and an emblem of his dopey, inept and misguided efforts to govern.
-He resigned and this past spring, The New York Times published a rhapsodic account of his former wife’s new marriage to a man who was emphatically and repeatedly described in the article as ‘honest and caring’.
+He resigned and The New York Times published a rhapsodic account of his former wife’s new marriage to a man who was emphatically and repeatedly described in the article as ‘honest and caring’.

 We enjoy seeing other people get caught; it emphasises our innocence, even while we can identify, so easily, with the self-deception and wilful blindness of the scandalisers.
 The scandalisers and secret-holders perform on the public stage, and we shake our heads or throw stones (depending on our nature and relationship to social media) and imagine that we are impervious, which is, of course, the thing that tripped up so many of the scandalisers in the first place.